zplayads/PlayableAdsDemo-iOS/README-EN.md

     return ad;
 }
 ```
-Note: You can use the following test id when you are testing.
-Test id won't generate revenue, please use official id when you release your App.
+Note: You can use the following test id when testing.
+Test id won't generate any revenue, please use official id when you release your App.

 |OS|Ad_type|  App_ID  |  Ad_Unit_ID|
 |--------|----------|--------|------------|